-For fans of the Coconut Grove Arts Festival, there’s a bit of bad news: The internationally acclaimed fine arts exhibition will not take place next February.
+For fans of the Coconut Grove Arts Festival, there’s good news: The internationally acclaimed fine arts exhibition is set to return next year!

 To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
 You can also follow us on Facebook and on Twitter.